It’s the end of July ’19…I’m back in Utah…and…

 How do I view “life”?

+It’s the notion that you’re infinite that enthralls me.
+No, not the religious infinite explanation of a heaven and “happily ever after”.
+The non-cognizant explanation.
 Although you will die, your ego and physical body will decompose, all the energy of you will live on in a different form.
-Different religions have varying spins on this concept, such as Buddhism, Hinduism, and Taoism.
+Different religions have varying spins on this … Read more

 2017 Recapped, 2018 & Memento Mori